1988 United States presidential election in Wisconsin: Analysis

 Wisconsin weighed in for this election as 12 points more Democratic than the national average.
 As of 2024, this is the last election in which Green County voted for a Republican presidential candidate, in which the state would vote to the left of neighboring Illinois, and in which the Democratic candidate won Wisconsin while simultaneously losing Illinois.
 It was also the last election until 2016 in which both Wisconsin and Illinois voted differently.
 Additionally, it was the last election until 2024 in which Wisconsin voted to the left of both neighboring Michigan and fellow Rust Belt state Pennsylvania, as well as the most recent election where Wisconsin, Michigan, and Pennsylvania all did not vote for the same candidate.

 It was also the first time since 1960 that Wisconsin would back the losing candidate in a presidential election.
 It was also the first time since 1848 that the state would back a losing Democrat in a presidential election and this feat would be reprised by Al Gore in 2000 and John Kerry in 2004.
-It was also the first time ever that the state would back a Democrat while a Republican won the presidency.
+It was also the first time ever that the state would back a Democrat while a Republican won the presidency and this feat would be reprised by George W. Bush, Bush's son, in 2000 and 2004.
 Conversely, this was the first time since 1924 that a Republican won without the state.
 Grant, Sauk, and Lafayette counties would not vote Republican again until 2016.